WVURAIL/dspira-lessons/pages/newpost.md

     </div>
 </div>

-<div> Upload your saved file to the website by uploading and commiting on github.com: &nbsp;
+<div> Upload your saved file to the website by uploading and committing on github.com: &nbsp;
  <a href="https://github.com/WVURAIL/dspira-lessons/upload/master/_posts" class = "button">Upload to Website</a>
 </div>